On this page:

 Withdrawing your application

-You can withdraw your application in writing using the BLA enquiry form at any time before it has been determined by the Business Licensing Authority.
+You can withdraw your application in writing using the BLA enquiry form at any time before it has been determined by the BLA.
 Please note that the fee is non-refundable.

 Refusal of application

 If your application is not successful, you will be notified via myCAV.
-You can appeal the decision by applying to the Victorian Civil and Administrative Tribunal (VCAT) within 28 days of the decision.
+You can appeal the decision by applying to the VCAT within 28 days of the decision.

 If your application is successful, you will be granted an estate agent's licence which is ongoing unless surrendered, suspended, disqualified or cancelled.
 You can view and print a copy of your licence certificate in your myCAV account.